How long does a balance transfer take?

 To help you better understand what to expect, we’ve put together a list of some credit card issuers and how long they say it can take to process a balance transfer.
 We’ve also got some tips on what to do if your transfer still hasn’t been credited to your old account.

-1. How long can a balance transfer take?
+1. How long do balance transfers take?

-2. Consider tracking your balance transfer
+2. How to track your balance transfer status

 3. What you can do if a balance transfer isn’t showing on your original card

-How long can a balance transfer take?
+How long do balance transfers take?

 If you’re planning to transfer a balance to a credit card with one of the following issuers, here’s how long they say you can expect to wait for them to process the transfer.